scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 Due to the current design constraints (see Discussion), the software is better suited for rapid prototyping rather than real-time execution.
-At its best, simulating typical stimulation of an Argus II over a timecourse of 500 milliseconds
-(at 50 microns spatial resolution and 10 microseconds temporal resolution) required 79 seconds of execution time.
+At its best, simulating typical stimulation of an Argus II over a timecourse of 500 ms (at 50 microns spatial resolution and 10 ms temporal resolution) required 79 seconds of execution time.
-Line profiling revealed that most of the time was spent executing the slow convolutions of Boxes D and F (see Fig. :ref:`figmodel`), thus heavily relying on the computational performance of the SciPy implementation of the Fast Fourier Transform.
+Line profiling revealed that most of the time was spent executing the slow convolutions (Fig. :ref:`figmodel` D, F), thus heavily relying on the computational performance of the SciPy implementation of the Fast Fourier Transform.